adambard/learnxinyminutes-docs/java.html.markdown

 	}
 }

-<<<<<<< HEAD
 // There are also two special types of classes, abstract and final.

-// Marking a class as abstract means that it contains abstract methods that must
-// be defined in a child class.
-Similar to interfaces, abstract classes cannot
-// be instantiated, but instead must be extended and the abstract methods
-// defined.
-Different from interfaces, abstract classes can contain a mixture of
-// concrete and abstract methods. public abstract class Mammal()
+public abstract class Mammal()
 {
     // Abstract classes can contain concrete methods.